Today is World Diabetes Day. For the next 24 hours, the world will talk about diabetes.

 Type two diabetes is where the body becomes unable to produce enough insulin or what is produced, doesn’t work efficiently.
 This type of diabetes is treated with diet, exercise, and can also require tablets and blood glucose monitoring.
 In previous years, type 2 diabetes was viewed as something that only older people developed, but due to increasingly poor diet and lifestyle habits in the young, type 2 diabetes is on the rise.

 Another type of diabetes you may have heard of is gestational.
 This type is diagnosed when a non-diabetic pregnant woman presents higher than normal range blood sugar levels during pregnancy.
 The treatment is usually a mixture of diet, strict exercise, regular glucose monitoring and can even require insulin injections.
-This type of diabetes usually disappears immediately after giving birth.
+This type of diabetes usually (and thankfully!) disappears immediately after giving birth.

 The symptoms differ slightly across all types of diabetes but often present themselves in similar ways.
 The main things to look out for are;